View app performance statistics

 - Daily average rating: Average star rating this app received across all ratings submitted in the past day

-Tip: To see individual star ratings and reviews for your app, click Ratings & Reviews on the left menu.
+Tip: To see individual star ratings and reviews for your app, go to your Ratings & Reviews page.

-Note: These reports are only available if GCM is set up and linked on an app's Services & API page.
+Note: These reports are only available if FCM is set up and linked on an app's Services & API page.

-- GCM messages: GCM messages sent to the app in the past day
+- FCM messages: FCM messages sent to the app in the past day

-- GCM registrations: GCM registrations requests received from the app in the past day
+- FCM registrations: FCM registrations requests received from the app in the past day

-Note: These reports are only available if you've linked your Developer account with Google Analytics.
+You'll only see these reports if you've linked your developer account with Google Analytics.

 - New users: First-time users who launch your application within a given date range